yannduran/set-vsix-version/README.md

 This action doesn't NOT increment the existing version number for you.
 If you want a simple version incrementing action, you may find the [timheuer/vsix-version-stamp](https://github.com/timheuer/vsix-version-stamp/blob/main/README.md) action might suffice for your needs.

-The main difference between that action and this one is that it relies on you using some form of calculating your version number PRIOR to using the `set-vsix-version` action.
+The main difference between that action and this one is that this action relies on you using some method of calculating the version number to set PRIOR to using the `set-vsix-version` action.
 This gives you more flexability than simply incrementing the `patch` version.

 I wanted to use Server-compatible versions, and Tim's action didn't suit my needs, so I wrote this one.